garfix/nligems/doc/internals.md

 Superficially these actions correspond with the mood of the sentence, but not always ("Can you put the red block on the table?" is a DO action)

+##### Question classification

+If the input is a question then the type of question needs to be established: yes/no, when, which, why?

+##### Answer type detection

+The type of answer that the user expects from the system strongly influences the procedure of finding the answer.
+See Watson for good example.

 ##### Ellipsis

 Can the system handle sentences where one or more words or phrases have been left out, because they can be filled in.